If you hear someone say that something “threw me for a loop” it means that something surprised them to the point that they didn’t know what to do.

-1. Just when you think you have life figured out, something will come along and throw you for a loop. (surprise you with some challenge or difficulty)
+1. Just when you think you have life figured out, something will come along and throw you for a loop.
+(Meaning, surprise you with some challenge or difficulty)

-2. Here is one last grammar point that throws learners for a loop. (causes learners to be confused)
+2. Here is one last grammar point that throws learners for a loop.
+(Meaning, causes learners to be confused)

-3. The Brexit vote result threw Wall Street and the global markets for a loop. (caused confusion and/or surprise)
+3. The Brexit vote result threw Wall Street and the global markets for a loop.
+(Meaning, caused confusion and/or surprise)

-4 Polar bears are getting thrown for a loop as the polar ice disappears due to global warming. (the lack of habitat is causing confusion and trouble for the bears)
+4 Polar bears are getting thrown for a loop as the polar ice disappears due to global warming.
+(Meaning, the lack of habitat is causing confusion and trouble for the bears)